Video Game: Castlevania: Harmony of Despair aka: Harmony Of Despair

 Julius Belmont (DLC for 360 version only; available at the start in the PS3 version): From Aria Of Sorrow and Dawn of Sorrow.
 Wields the Vampire Killer whip much like Simon Belmont did in Super Castlevania IV, with eight-directional whipping and the ability to grab on Magnes points.
 Unlike Jonathan, he only has access to the traditional Belmont subweapons and only has 2 Martial Arts: Omnia Vanitas, his teleport dash from Aria of Sorrow, and the Uppercut.
 In addition, his Vampire Killer has the longest range of all the whip users.
 His theme music is Can't Wait Until Night ~Heart of Fire~ from Aria Of Sorrow, and is available as DLC in the second Music Pack.

 Yoko Belnades (DLC for 360 version only; available at the start in the PS3 version): From Aria Of Sorrow and Dawn of Sorrow.
 Wields the Belnades Staff, which no longer gives a life bonus when hitting enemies.
 Uses her three spells from Dawn of Sorrow: Blue Splash, Holy Flames, and Holy Lightning.
 She has the strongest spells and the fastest MP regeneration rate of all the magic users, but is the only character who cannot jump kick, the least spells out of any character and the worst physical attacks.
-Her theme music is Aquarius from Castlevania III and Circle Of The Moon, and is available as DLC in the second Music Pack.
+Her theme music is Aquarius from Castlevania III: Dracula's Curse and Castlevania: Circle of the Moon, and is available as DLC in the second Music Pack.

 Simon Belmont: From Castlevania, fighting much like his original form in 8-bit glory with the addition of a double jump, jump kick and slide.
 Wields the Vampire Killer.
 He also has access to the traditional Belmont subweapons.
 Upgrading his subweapons turns the Vampire Killer into a metal bladed whip instead of his normal one, and upgrading all of them makes it flash and deal the highest damage of all the whip users.
 Can throw a fireball out of the whip using a Hadoken motion.
 His whip has the fastest recovery time of the whip users.
 His theme music is, obviously, Simon's Theme from Super Castlevania IV and Portrait of Ruin, and is available as DLC in the second Music Pack.

-Getsu Fuma: From the obscure Japanese NES action-RPG Getsu Fuma Den.
+Getsu Fuma: From Getsu Fuma Den.
 Wields the Pulse Blade, which is a katana that shoots waves of energy that increase in number when he levels up his subweapons, which are War Drums, Throwing Stars, and Hexplosives (curse bombs).
 His double jump can also damage enemies he comes in contact with, as can the pose each character makes when you hold Up.

 Chapter One: Caught in the Cradle of Decay: Based on the Dark Chapel, Condemned Tower, and Cursed Clock Tower, as well as the underground section of The Lost Village from Dawn of Sorrow.
 Music is Ruined Castle Corridor from Aria Of Sorrow, and the hidden item is the Bell.
 The boss is Gergoth from Dawn of Sorrow, and his theme music is Into the Dark Night from the same game.
 Notable items you can obtain here include Combo Boots, Blue Knuckles, and Spiked Boots.